 The Murder of Meredith Kercher

 Were Amanda Knox, Raffaele Sollecito, and Rudy Guede responsible for the death of Meredith Kercher?
-This site was created in order to allow the public to decide about the case, by providing the evidence presented at trial.
+This site was created to inform the public about the case, by providing translations of original documents and evidence presented at trial.

-Rudy Guede was convicted for his part in the murder in October 2008 (confirmed by the Supreme Court of Cassation in December 2010), and this same decision committed Amanda Knox and Raffaele Sollecito to trial.
+Rudy Guede was convicted for his part in the murder in October 2008 (confirmed by the Supreme Court of Cassation in December 2010).
+This decision also committed Amanda Knox and Raffaele Sollecito to trial.
 They were found guilty in December 2009 by the 1st instance court of Judge Massei.
 A subsequent appeal resulted in their convictions being (provisionally) overturned for the most part, in October 2011, by Appeals Court Judge Hellmann.
 This court upheld Amanda's conviction for calunnia, and increased her sentence to one commensurate with the time she had served so far.

 This decision was appealed again by three sides: the prosecution and lawyers representing the Kercher family against the murder acquittal, and Amanda against her calunnia conviction.
 On March 26, 2013 the Supreme Court of Cassation finalized the calunnia conviction, nullified the acquittal, and ordered a new appeal.
 Their reasoning report was released on June 18, 2013.